 Abby believes that individual change drives organizational change and that leaders are at their best when they are leading from "the inside out."
-As Director, Leadership and Talent, Abby oversees the Charles and Lynn Schusterman Family Foundation’s leadership initiatives—including its flagship Schusterman Fellowship program—designed to develop and support leaders who are leading change in the Jewish sector and beyond.
+As Senior Director, Leadership and Talent, Abby oversees the Charles and Lynn Schusterman Family Foundation’s leadership initiatives—including its flagship Schusterman Fellowship program—designed to develop and support leaders who are leading change in the Jewish sector and beyond.
+She is also playing a key role in the Foundation's culture work.

 Abby brings to the Foundation a breadth and depth of experience from the for-profit, nonprofit, Jewish and secular sectors.
 Abby was the Senior Director of Marketing and Communications for BBYO, the world’s leading pluralistic Jewish teen movement aspiring to involve more Jewish teens in more meaningful Jewish experiences.
 During Abby’s five-year tenure with BBYO, she led an effort to re-brand the 85 year-old organization, making it relevant to today’s teens and resulting in a near doubling of teen involvement.